Invariants of the symbolic powers of edge ideals: Introduction

 The work of this paper is mainly motivated by the papers \cite{janssen2017comparing} and \cite{gu2018symbolic}.
-In this paper we study the structure of the symbolic power of edge ideals of clique sum of two different odd length cycles joined at a single vertex and also proved Minh's conjecture for the class of complete graphs.
-In section 2 we recall all the definitions and results that will be required for the rest of the paper.
-Motivated by the concept of vertex weight described in \cite{janssen2017comparing} by Janssen, in section 3, we have found the generators of the symbolic powers of edge ideals of clique sum of two different odd length cycles joined at a single vertex by explicitly choosing a minimal vertex cover.
-Using the description of the generating set we compute the Waldschmidt constant and establish symbolic defect partially.
-In section 4, we have described the generators of the symbolic power of edge ideal of complete graph and compute the Waldschmidt constant, the resurgence and establish the symbolic defect partially.
+In this paper we study the structure of the symbolic powers of edge ideal of clique sum of two different odd length cycles joined at a single vertex and prove Minh's conjecture for the class of complete graphs.
+In section 2, we recall all the definitions and results that will be required for the rest of the paper.
+Motivated by the concept of vertex weight described in \cite{janssen2017comparing} by Janssen, in section 3, we find the generators of the symbolic powers of edge ideal of clique sum of two different odd length cycles joined at a single vertex by explicitly choosing a minimal vertex cover.
+Using the description of the generating set we compute the Waldschmidt constant.
+In section 4, we describe the generators of the symbolic powers of edge ideal of complete graph and compute the Waldschmidt constant, the resurgence and establish the symbolic defect partially.
 We close the paper by showing that for a complete graph $G$ and for all $s\geq 1$,

 0.3cm